michael2012z/BitBible/markdown/KJV/files/Ps.md

 16. Hear me, O Lord; for thy lovingkindness is good: turn unto me according to the multitude of thy tender mercies.

-17. And hide not thy face from thy servant; for I am in trouble: hear me speedily.hear…: Heb. make haste to hear me
+17. And hide not thy face from thy servant; for I am in trouble: hear me speedily.

 18. Draw nigh unto my soul, and redeem it: deliver me because of mine enemies.

 19. Thou hast known my reproach, and my shame, and my dishonour: mine adversaries are all before thee.

-20. Reproach hath broken my heart; and I am full of heaviness: and I looked for some to take pity, but there was none; and for comforters, but I found none.to take…: Heb. to lament with me
+20. Reproach hath broken my heart; and I am full of heaviness: and I looked for some to take pity, but there was none; and for comforters, but I found none.

 21. They gave me also gall for my meat; and in my thirst they gave me vinegar to drink.